-- (a) The acquisition planner is required to coordinate with the Small Business Technical Advisor or Small Business Specialist any acquisition that: - (1) Requires submission of a GSA Form 2689, Procurement Not Set Aside, under GSAM 519.502-70. - (2) Involves contract bundling (see FAR 19.202-1(e)). - (3) Is \$5,000,000 or more (See FAR 7.104(d)(2). - (4) Exceeds the simplified acquisition threshold, if you decide not to set the acquisition aside for HUB-Zone Small Businesses (See 519.1305(a). - (b) Bundled acquisitions (See Appendix F). - (1) If the planner and contracting officer have failed to recognize that the acquisition is bundled, the small business specialist shall notify the Office of Small Business Utilization.

-(2) When substantial bundling is contemplated (see FAR 7.107(e)), coordination with the Office of Small Business Utilization is also required.
+- (a) The acquisition planner is required to coordinate with the Small Business Technical Advisor (SBTA) or Small Business Specialist assigned to the specific region, service or central office staff office on any acquisition plans that: - (1) Requires submission of a GSA Form 2689, Small Business Analysis Record, under GSAM 519.502-70. - (2) Involves contract bundling (see FAR 19.202-1(e)) and paragraph (b)(2) of this section. - (3) Is \$6,000,000 or more (See FAR 7.104(d)(2). - (b) Bundled acquisitions. - (1) If the planner and contracting officer have failed to recognize that the acquisition is bundled, the small business specialist shall notify the Associate Administrator for the Office of Small Business Utilization (AAOSBU). - (2) When bundling is contemplated (see FAR 7.107, coordination with the SBTA and the, Office of Small Business Utilization is required. - (i) Use the GSA Form 2689 to coordinate with the SBTA and the Office of Small Business Utilization (see 19.202-1(e)). - (ii) When substantial bundling is contemplated use the GSA Form 2689 to also coordinate with the Associate Administrator for the Office of Small Business Utilization (see FAR 7.107(e) and 19.202-1(e)).